zimmski/tavor/README.md

 ## <a name="tavor-provides"></a>What does Tavor provide and how does it work?

-Tavor combines both fuzzing and delta-debugging into one platform by allowing all implemented methods to operate on one internal model-based structure represented by a graph.
-This structure can be defined and generated programmatically or by using a format file.
+Tavor combines both fuzzing and delta-debugging by allowing all implemented methods to operate on one internal model-based structure represented by a graph.
+This structure can be defined and generated via code or by using a format file.
 Out of the box Tavor comes with its own [format](#format) which covers all functionality of the framework.

 Tavor's generic fuzzing implementation is not fixed to one technique.
 Instead different fuzzing techniques and heuristics can be implemented and executed independently as [Tavor fuzzing strategies](#fuzzing-strategy).
 The same principle is used for delta-debugging where so called [Tavor reduce strategies](#reduce-strategy) can be implemented and used.
 Both types of strategies operate on the same internal structure independent of the format.
-This structure is basically a graph of nodes which are called [tokens](#token) throughout the Tavor platform.
+This structure is basically a graph of nodes which are called [tokens](#token) throughout the Tavor framework.
 The structure itself is not fixed to a static definition but can be changed by so called [fuzzing filters](#fuzzing-filter).

 Even tough Tavor provides loads of functionality out of the box, a lot is still missing.
 A list of missing but planed features can be found in the [missing features section](#missing-features).
 For feature requests please have a look at the [feature request section](#feature-request).

 ### <a name="token"></a>What are tokens?

 Tavor's tokens differ from *lexical analysis tokens* in that they represent not just a group of characters but different kind of data with additional properties and abilities.
 Tokens can be constant integers and strings of all kind but also dynamic data like integer ranges, sequences and character classes.
 Furthermore tokens can encapsulate other tokens to not only group them together but to create building blocks that can be reused to, for example, repeat a group of tokens.
 Tokens can have states, conditions and logic.
 They can create new tokens dynamically and can depend on other tokens to generate data.
-Tavor's tokens are basically the foundation of the whole platform and every algorithm for fuzzing, parsing and delta-debugging uses them.
+Tavor's tokens are basically the foundation of the whole framework and every algorithm for fuzzing, parsing and delta-debugging uses them.

-If you want to know more about Tavor's tokens you can read through [Tavor's format definition](#format) or you can read about them in depth in the [programming](#programmatically) and [extending](#extend) sections.
+If you want to know more about Tavor's tokens you can read through [Tavor's format definition](#format) or you can read about them in depth in the [developing](#develop) and [extending](#extend) sections.

 ### <a name="fuzzing-strategy"></a>What are fuzzing strategies?